Piedmont Technical College — Admission Snapshot 2026

 How much does a degree from Piedmont Technical College Cost?

-The average annual cost of the degree at Piedmont Technical College is USD: 20438.
-As most of the students receive Pell Grants and Federal Grants the average annual net price a student has to pay at Piedmont Technical College is USD: 10862
+The average annual cost of the degree at Piedmont Technical College is $20,438.
+As most of the students receive Pell Grants and Federal Grants the average annual net price a student has to pay at Piedmont Technical College is $10,862.

 At Piedmont Technical College, you will have no problem receiving any scholarship from the federal government.
 Fill in the FAFSA application form at the earliest and enlist Piedmont Technical College as your choice in the form.

-How much a Piedmont Technical College Graduate make?
+How much does a Piedmont Technical College Graduate earn?

-The average annual salary of the graduate after 4-6 years of graduation is USD 35768.
-An average Piedmont Technical College graduate makes this much after 10 years of enrollment (4-6 years after graduation).
+The average annual salary of the graduate after 4–6 years of graduation is $35,768.
+An average Piedmont Technical College graduate makes this much after 10 years of enrollment (4–6 years after graduation).

 Associate Degree Programs